happycuban/swarm_in_vsphere/README.md

 ## Deploying Awesome Stacks with Docker Swarm

 Now that your Docker Swarm is gracefully dancing across your servers, it's time to introduce the star performers – Portainer and Traefik!
 These two stacks will bring a touch of magic to your infrastructure.
+Before deploying these stacks, don't forget to configure DNS to point to one of your Docker Swarm nodes for both Portainer and Traefik.
+Ensure that the DNS entry for each service resolves to the IP address of a reachable Swarm node.
+This is crucial for seamless access to the fantastic features provided by Portainer and the magic orchestrated by Traefik.

 ### Traefik Stack